Statement of Tax principles

 Villeroy & Boch is one of the world's leading premium brands for ceramic products.
 The family business, which was founded in 1748 and is headquartered in Mettlach/Germany, stands for innovation, tradition and exceptional style.
-As a renowned lifestyle brand, Villeroy & Boch offers products from the sectors Bathroom and Wellness and Tableware, and is active in 125 countries.
+As a renowned lifestyle brand, Villeroy & Boch offers products from the sectors Bathroom and Wellness and Dining & Lifestyle, and is active in 125 countries.
 7,991 employees are working for the Villeroy & Boch Group worldwide.

 Since its foundation in 1748, Villeroy & Boch has developed into an international lifestyle brand.
 Like very few other premium brands, Villeroy & Boch is deeply rooted in European culture.
 And, in the way that only a great brand can do, it has understood how to preserve its identity while still moving with the times.
 Villeroy & Boch produces innovative and stylish products to enhance people’s lives, provide continuous inspiration and open up new horizons for truly personalized interior design.